 Concentration-based sediment waste load allocations have been developed for the minor NPDES permits and general non-storm water NPDES permits that discharge to Marina del Rey Harbor to ensure that these do not contribute significant loadings to the system.
 The concentration-based waste load allocations are equal to the sediment numeric targets.
 All minor NPDES permittees and general non-storm water NPDES permittees shall not discharge sediments with concentrations greater than the ERLs as listed in Table 5-7.
 Monitoring requirements will be placed on these discharges as appropriate in their respective NPDES permits.
-Any future minor NPDES permits or enrollees under a general non-storm water NPDES permit will also be subject to the concentration-based waste load allocations.
+Any future minor NPDES permits or enrollees under a general non-storm water NPDES permits.